roryp/reliable-web-app-pattern-java-workshop/Part5-Security/README.md

 # Security

-In Part 0, did not have a security framework.
-This section focuses on how to secure our reference example by implementing comprehensive role-based access control and utilizing Azure Web Application Firewall to protect against a wider array of threats
+In Part 0, there was no security framework.
+This section focuses on how to secure our reference example by implementing comprehensive role-based access control and utilizing Azure Web Application Firewall to protect against a wider array of threats.
 The Reliable Web App pattern uses managed identities to implement identity-centric security.
 Private endpoints, web application firewall, and restricted access to the web app provide a secure ingress.

 ## RBAC (role-based access control)